mollyamay/Dynamic-Adaptive-Scattering-Compensation-Holography/README.md

+Julia Files:

-This file simulates the performance of DASH, F-SHARP, IMPACT, a genetic algorithm, a partitioning algorithm, and a continuous sequential algorithm usign Julia version 1.5.3, instructions for inatallation can be found at www.julialang.org.
+These files simulates the performance of DASH, F-SHARP, IMPACT, a genetic algorithm, a partitioning algorithm, and a continuous sequential algorithm usign Julia version 1.5.3, instructions for inatallation can be found at www.julialang.org.
 Installation time is generally less than five minutes.
 All simulations are run from the DASH_main file, with companion functions in the DASH_functions file.

 In the simulation, a random phase scatterer is assumed, which is optically in the same plane ("conjugate") as the correction device (SLM).